jheyduk/task-jogger-jogseq/README.rst

 ``jogseq`` will automatically round all task durations.

 By default, it rounds durations to five-minute intervals.
 Any duration more than 90 seconds into the next interval will be rounded up, otherwise it will be rounded down.
-This helps account for additional time inevitably taken for most tasks outside the span captured by starting and stopping the timer.
-It also more closely aligns with how work would be logged manually, when not using a timer.
+This allows for consistency with reading and reporting logged time, and more closely aligns with how work would be logged manually, when not using a timer.

 However, if this is not desirable, it is also possible to configure ``jogseq`` to round durations to the nearest minute.
-This allows for more accuracy if the timer is used to capture all time spent on a task.
+This allows for higher accuracy if necessary.
 To do this, set the ``duration_interval`` setting to ``1``.
 See `Configuration`_.

-In both configurations, durations under chosen interval will always be rounded up.
-Durations of 0 are not logged.
+In both configurations, durations of ``0`` are not rounded, but any duration greater than ``0`` and less than the chosen interval will always be rounded up, regardless of how close to ``0`` it is.
+Durations of ``0`` are not submitted to Jira.

 Target duration
 ~~~~~~~~~~~~~~~